lueho/BRIT/docs/02_developer_guide/applications.md

 ### utils
 - Shared utilities and helper functions used across the project.
+- Includes the standalone `file_export` app.
+See `utils/file_export/README.md` for all usage, API, and integration details.

 ### users
 - User authentication, registration, and management.